EpistasisLab/Aliro/README.md

 3. **Connect to the website**
 	- Connect to <http://localhost:5080/> to access the website
 	- You should see ~50 datasets, starting with 'Adult'.
+	- Known issue: If docker-compose was previously running and `docker-compose down` was not run, the machine state will be out of sync with the database and experiments will not be able to be run.
+Try stopping the contaners, then running `docker-compose down` followed by `docker-compose up`.
+See issue [#52](https://github.com/EpistasisLab/pennai/issues/52).

 4. **Stop the containers**
   - `docker-compose stop` to stop the containers